christopher-chandler/quote_api/README.md

-# quote_api
+# Quotientary
-An api that allows you to search a csv file containing quotes
+An api written in go that allows you to search a csv file containing quotes.